- Select a Section for More Information

 - Recovery Blast/ORS Flash

 A recovery residence is a housing facility that provides alcohol-free and illicit-drug-free housing to individuals with substance abuse disorders and individuals with co-occurring mental illnesses and substance abuse disorders that does not include clinical treatment services.

 The Code of Virginia § 37.2-431.1 provides that no person shall advertise, represent, or otherwise imply to the public that a recovery residence or other housing facility is a certified recovery residence unless it has been certified by the Virginia Department of Behavioral Health and Developmental Services (“DBHDS”).
-In accordance with the DBHDS regulation, Certified Recovery Residences [12VAC35-260], each location that an entity seeks to operate as a certified recovery residence must be certified or accredited by or hold a charter from an approved credentialing entity and be included on the certification list maintained by DBHDS.
-The two credentialing entities are:
+In accordance with the DBHDS regulation, Certified Recovery Residences [12VAC35-260], each location that an entity seeks to operate as a certified recovery residence must be accredited by or hold a charter from an accrediting entity and be credentialed by and included on the certification list maintained by DBHDS.
+The two accrediting entities are:

 - Oxford Houses of Virginia